andydevs/blog/_drafts/experiments-with-css-grid.md

 ## Conclusion

-- CSS Grid was insanely easy
+So, in summary, while there are still cases where other tools like flex come in handy, CSS Grid solves oh so many problems, especially with laying out webpages both horizontally and vertically on multiple devices.

-- I'm gonna use this for everything
+So yeah, I'm gonna use this for everything.

-- Check out project on github
+Check out the project on [GitHub](https://github.com/andydevs/css-grid-blog-homepage-example) and the actual [website](https://css-grid-blog-homepage-example.netlify.com/) if it fancies you.
-- Check out website